hpcugent/vsc_user_docs/scripts/HPC_chatbot_preprocessor/README.md

 ## Generated file structure

-This directory structure is written as a subdirectory of `parsed_mds`.
+The generated directory structure is written as a subdirectory of `parsed_mds`.
 In `parsed_mds`, two subdirectories can be found:

 - `generic` contains the parts of the markdown sources that were non-OS-specific
 - `os_specific` contains the parts of the markdown sources that were OS-specific

-Withing `os_specific` a further distinction is made for each of the three possible operating systems included in the documentation.
+Within `os_specific` a further distinction is made for each of the three possible operating systems included in the documentation.

 These subdirectories then contain a subdirectory for each individual markdown sourcefile.
 In the file specific subdirectories, further divisions are made according to the titles and subtitles found in that markdown sourcefile.